Behringer HPX4000 Review: Great Low Budget Headphones

 The Behringer HPX4000 was released quite some time ago.
 But, experience tells us that when it comes to headphones, the release year is just a number.
 Now, the high accuracy of the headphones comes from the fact that it was originally intended to be a DJ headphone.
 And we know how much accuracy matters in that line of work.

 That is why, if you want a decent sound balance and accuracy at an affordable price, you will not be disappointed with the Behringer HPX4000.
 The sound balance is rather neutral.
 That is to say, the bass is not boosted.
 You will get a tight bass, but it will not be overwhelming.
 The mids are crisp, and you will be able to hear subtle details such as the pick strokes on an acoustic guitar.
 Vocals really stand out in these headphones.
 The treble is high but not piercing.
 You can hear the snares fine.
-If you are a fan of guitar or keyboard synth solos, you will enjoy this headphone.
+If you are a fan of guitar or keyboard synth solos, you will enjoy these headphones.
 You will not find any case where the frequencies bleed into one another, so that is great too.

-The volume of the headphones are not that loud, but they are loud enough.
+The volume of the headphones is not that loud, but they are loud enough.
 They come with 40mm cobalt capsules which provide a frequency range of 20 Hz to 20 kHz.
 You can use the headphones with your DJ mixers, laptops, computers, smartphones, or even MP3s as they have an impedance of only 32 Ohms.
 They sound great on any device.
 However, if you plug them in a DAC, you will definitely get a higher volume and much more clarity.

 It is a closed-back headphone, which means you will experience better noise isolation.
 However, it is an on-ear headphone and you may not feel comfortable wearing it for too long.
 However, the cushions are quite soft and your ears will not hurt.
 The ear cups swivel for a better fit.

 You will get a nice, durable cable of one meter along with the headphone.
 This wire is straight at one end and coil at the other end.
 If necessary, this cable extends up to 2.5 meters.
 This is very convenient as the cable will not seem unnecessarily long when it is close to you, but it will adjust when the need arises.
 With the cable, you will get a 3.5mm to a quarter-inch adapter.
-The adapter screws on to the 3.5mm jack, so it will not come off like other adapters.
+The adapter screws onto the 3.5mm jack, so it will not come off like other adapters.

 Product Design and Quality

 The Behringer HPX4000 headphones have an, well, okay build quality.
-If you put it next to a three hundred dollar headphones it will look like a piece of plastic.
+If you put it next to three hundred dollar headphones it will look like a piece of plastic.
 However, if you take a look at the fact that you will be paying less than twenty dollars on this it makes everything better instantly.

 The headphone has some branding.
 On the headband, you will see a white logo of Behringer.
 On each ear cup, there is a logo of HPX4000.
 Additionally, the ear cups have steel-like mesh, which looks pretty cool.
 The cushions and headband are black and very comfortable as they are made of breathable material as well.